Jeeaaasus/youtube-dl/README.md

 * **args.conf**

     File location: `/config/args.conf`.&nbsp;&nbsp;&nbsp;*delete and restart container to restore [default arguments](https://github.com/Jeeaaasus/youtube-dl/blob/master/root/config.default/args.conf)*
     This is where all youtube-dl execution arguments are, you can add or remove them however you like.
-If left unchanged this file will get updated automatically.
+If unmodified this file is automatically updated.

     **Unsupported arguments**
     * `--config-location`, hardcoded to '/config/args.conf'.